hindu-comm/weblogs/manasataramgini/2015/06/2015-06-01_the-ponderous-tale-of-the-tombstones.md

 asleep on their mats in their fire room.
 It was perhaps about two hours into their sleep when Lootika suddenly awoke screaming: “Was that a dream or something worse.
 Where is he?”
-Somakhya woke up hearing her screams and said: “siddhakāṣṭhena pretikam ucchāṭaya\!”
+Somakhya woke up hearing her screams and said: “siddhakāṣṭhena pretikam ucchāṭaya!”
 But Lootika could not find her wand.
 So she got up and started running towards their home lab where it lay in her backpack.
 But as she tried to do so she uttered a cry and fell to the ground.
-By then Somakhya had drawn his own wand from behind his pillow and uttering an incantation to the goddess known as Mohanī pointed it at the pretika terminating the incantation with the formula: “bandhaya bandhaya huṃ ceṭakaṃ bhava huṃ phaṭ |” Drawing the pretika now bound as a ceṭaka he led it into the iron pot which Vidrum had gifted Lootika earlier.
+By then Somakhya had drawn his own wand from behind his pillow and uttering an incantation to the goddess known as Mohanī pointed it at the pretika terminating the incantation with the
+formula: “bandhaya bandhaya huṃ ceṭakaṃ bhava huṃ phaṭ \|” Drawing the pretika now bound as a ceṭaka he led it into the iron pot which Vidrum had gifted Lootika earlier.
 He then held the wand in his mouth and gingerly lifted the pot with the two handles and placed it in a sacristy behind the deva-gṛha.
 Picking up his kamaṇḍalu he sprinkled water on his strī and Lootika slowly got up but still looked dazed.
 He looked at her closely and found that she bore a bleeding cut on her left hand.
 He mopped up her wound and bandaged it, and then led her back to her mat and placed her on it.
-She found herself still in a haze and kept
+She found herself still in a haze and kept asking:
-asking: “Has he gone?”.
+“Has he gone?”.
 Somakhya pointed his wand at her with an incantation to the goddess Cakravegā ending with the formula jṛmbhasva prasvapihi huṃ phaṭ and Lootika instantly settled into a deep sleep.

 The next morning Somakhya wandered in while Lootika was cooking food for the day.
 He silently siddled up beside Lootika and checked out her left